-What Are Types of Phishing Attacks?
+What Are the Types of Phishing Attacks?

 A phishing attack can be launched from nearly anywhere, using multiple technologies, and prove difficult to trace depending on the countries they are launched from.

-Some common forms of phishing include the following:
+The most common forms of phishing include the following:

 The most common type of phishing is the practice of hackers impersonating legitimate companies to fool recipients to give up usernames and passwords associated with those companies.
 For example, a hacker or hacking group might spam an email stating that it is from their bank’s security department attempting to access a user’s bank account.

 Email is by far the most common form of phishing.
 Attackers will often send mass emails to the public or to members of an organization under a specific domain (like “@companyname.com”) to find users who might fall for the trick.
 Because many major corporations can have hundreds or thousands of employees, it’s common that at least one person will fall for the trick.

 Spear phishing is a specific type of attack that, Instead of using a mass email approach, will use knowledge of the organization and personnel to spoof emails, create tailored emails, and target specific people in the organization.
 While spear phishing takes more time and effort, it typically results in higher success rates.

 Whaling is another form of phishing.
 While it uses the same approaches as spear phishing, it will involve targeting higher-profile targets like managers, administrators, or executives.
 A successful attack at this level of the organization can expose a system to more security risk because these users will typically have more access to sensitive information.